hashicorp/design-system/website/docs/components/modal/partials/guidelines/guidelines.md

 #### General best practices

-- To main consistency the only property that should be changed in the actions within the footer is the text property.
-An exception to this is in the case of a Modal with critical or destruction function, in which the primary button should be changed to **critical**.
+- The only property that should be changed in the actions within the footer is the text property, except in the case of a **critical** or destructive function (in which the button should reflect the destructive action).
 - Action buttons should remain consistent with the variants defined in the number of actions in the footer; **primary**, **secondary**, and **tertiary**, in that order.
 - Action buttons should not use an icon within the context of the Modal.
-Pairing an icon with text in a button is meant to more clearly outline the button function, in the context of a Modal the function should be apparent through the use of other elements like **title**, **tagline**, and **icon**.
+In the context of a Modal the function should be apparent through the use of other elements like **title**, **tagline**, and **icon**.
-- Action buttons should use size **medium** to maintain hierarchy and visual weight.
+- Most Modals should use two inverse actions; or two actions which perform opposite functions (i.e. “ok/cancel”, “yes/no”).

 #### One action